kev-cmd/first-repo/README.md

 The API module contains REST API endpoints for the SFEats application.

 ### Project Structure:
-- Controller : The class is flagged as a @RestController, meaning it is ready for use by Spring MVC to handle web requests.
+- **Controller :** The class is flagged as a @RestController, meaning it is ready for use by Spring MVC to handle web 	requests.
-- Service : The service component class is interface.
+- **Service :** The service component class is interface.
-- ServiceImpl : The class that implements the Service Interface with @Service annotation.
-These class files contains bussiness 		logic n a different layer, separated from @RestController class file.
+- **ServiceImpl :** The class that implements the Service Interface with @Service annotation.
+These class files contains 	bussiness logic in a different layer, separated from @RestController class file.
-- DTO : This object is created to be used as Data Transfer Objects for future integration with front-end consumer
+- **DTO :** This object is created to be used as Data Transfer Objects for future integration with front-end consumer

 ### Technology Stack:
-- Spring Boot for application configuration
+- ***Spring Boot*** for application configuration
-- Gradle configuration for building, testing and running the application
+- ***Gradle*** configuration for building, testing and running the application
-- Mockito framework for JUnit Testing
+- ***Mockito*** framework for JUnit Testing
-- Project is intended to be source controlled within GitHub
+- Project is intended to be source controlled within ***GitHub***

 ### Developing Locally
  - Required :
-		* Git
-		* Any suitable IDE
+		Git, Any suitable IDE
  - Recommnded :
-		* IIntellij IDEA
-		* VSCode
+		IIntellij IDEA, VSCode
+ - Steps :
 	1. Configure Git
 	2. Pull down the code using git
 		You can use the tool you’re most comfortable with